Gutkaq/aleph-omega/README.md

 # aleph-omega

-Packet-based VM with transfinite math kernel and NoC runtime.
+Packet-based VM with transfinite math kernel and rust runtime

 ## What